NuGrid/NuPyCEE/SPHINX/source/index.rst

 and the *One-zone model for the evolution of galaxies* (OMEGA) module.
 SYGMA allows to follow the ejecta of of simple stellar populations in a closed box while OMEGA deals with the simulation of galaxies with inflows and outflows.
+Documentation for the stellar abundance library (STELLAB) is also available.

 Contents: